 Why do some Australians get the vaccine before others?

 There is a high demand worldwide for an effective vaccine to help in the battle against COVID-19.
 Because of this demand, high numbers of doses aren’t available immediately everywhere, but certain groups will be prioritised as the quantities become available.

 These groups are chosen considering the public health, epidemiological evidence and medical proof on who will be more impacted if infected with SARS-CoV-2.

 Is it essential for everyone to get the vaccine?

 It isn’t mandatory to get the vaccine in Australia, and currently there aren’t any compulsory vaccines in the country.
-Although the Government is in full support of immunisation, it is up to every individual on whether or not they want to get vaccinated.
+Although the Government supports and encourages immunisation, it is up to every individual on whether or not they want to get vaccinated.